 Congratulations!
 You’ve read this far and clearly (ba-dum-tssh) deserve a cocktail.
 Why not one that will showcase perfectly clear ice?
 If you liked this post, or want to see more like it, please give it a share using the buttons at the end of this post!
 If there is a specific mold I missed, feel free to mention it in the comments, on social media, or via email and I’ll consider adding it to these results.
 If you’re just getting your home bar set up, don’t miss this guide I put together which contains the basic set of tools you’ll need to get started.

 *Disclosure: This review has been on my mind for awhile, and in my research I came across the True Cubes system.
 They sent me their product to be included in this review.
-The results do speak for themselves, and I get no kickback if you order their product.
+The results do speak for themselves,.
 Other directional freezing molds may be worth investigating, and that’s why I previously mentioned that Tovolo has released some, as well as the brands listed above in the gear section which include Neat Ice and Wintersmith’s.
 However, the best tool for getting clear ice at home really isn’t a tool, it’s a method.